opentx/lua-reference-guide/general/getValue.md

  * each item name is the cell number (1 to number of cells)
  * each item value is the current cell voltage

----
-Returns current value of the requested field.

 ##### Notice